 Now, one thing is clear.
 This game asks to be modded.
 So, dear reader, I have a question for you.
 Should I mod my game before or after I have beaten it?
 Which mods do you recommend?

-The music in this game fits the atmosphere as a glove.
+The music in this game fits the atmosphere like a glove.
 Together with the sound effects and great animations, it helps me to immerse myself in the world.
 The things that stop me from immersing in the world is the tricky UI like I talked about at the beginning of this article.

 I really see the potential of this game and I really think that this game is something for me.
 But I feel that the UI is holding it back for me.
-Ever since I got interested in open world games since I played Breath of the Wild, I feel that some features in that game spoiled me.
+Ever since I got interested in open-world games since I played Breath of the Wild, I feel that some features in that game spoiled me.
 There are some features that I wish I could bring over to Skyrim.

 Now, do I think that Breath of the Wild is a better game?
 Well, no. They are both completely different games and I think it’s unfair to compare them.